damonpickett/previous-portfolio/README.md

 | Weather API research | L | 2hr | -hr | hr |
 | Weather API impementation | L | 2hr | hr |
 | Total | H | 8hrs| hrs |

-## Additional Libraries
- Use this section to list all supporting libraries and their role in the project.

 ## Code Snippet